braedynl/CSE231-020-SS20/FAQ.md

 For example, if you're making a desktop application, or need hyper-fast arithmetic, you'll want C or C++.
 If you're doing anything web-related, then you'll definitely be working with JavaScript (or TypeScript as of late).
 Python or Java can be used for *pretty much* everything else, though Java is mostly being phased out in favor of Python.

-If you're interested in data science, machine learning, cybersecurity, or research, Python is great option.
+If you're interested in data science, machine learning, cybersecurity, or research, Python is a great option.

 **12. What code editor do you use?**